daniellima0/calculator/README.md

-# Calculator (IN PROGRESS)
+# Calculator

 ## Introduction

-This project consists on a calculator built with plain HTML, CSS and Javascript.
+This project consists on a calculator built with plain HTML, CSS and Javascript
+and it is part of [The Odin Project](https://www.theodinproject.com/).

 ## Visualize WebPage